-How to Grill a Brisket like a BBQ Pit Master - Recipes and General Barbecue Fundamentals for Slow-Cooked Perfection
+How to Grill Brisket Like a BBQ Pit Master

 Over time, my status as the trusted and default "grill guy" known for consistently and competently preparing the most basic party BBQ foods evolved into an obsession and a labor of love.
-I wanted to learn more about the Art of Grilling, and began dabbling in some more elaborate recipes.
-I went to the local Barnes and Noble and wandered around the Cooking section until I found what - unbeknownst to me at the time - would become known in my future, then-non-existent family, as the "BBQ Bible" (or "Buy-buhl"); Steven Raichlen's BBQ USA (link to Amazon below).
+I wanted to learn more about the Art of Grilling and began dabbling in some more elaborate recipes.
+I went to the local Barnes and Noble and wandered around the Cooking section until I found what—unbeknownst to me at the time—would become known in my future, then-non-existent family, as the "BBQ Bible" (or "Buy-buhl"); Steven Raichlen's .
+BBQ USA

 After starting small with the skirt steaks, I'd use the Bible from time-to-time over the years as a reference to make a sauce, for some tips on how to best grill chicken cutlets, etc., but it wasn't until I was married with kids (i.e., more domesticated and, of necessity, spending far more time at home) that I started to get closer to becoming a true grill-master (I consider that a very high standard and am still nowhere near reaching that title in my mind).

 In the paragraphs that follow, I outline what I have learned to be the basics/fundamentals of doing brisket the right way.
 If you apply these fundamentals (and, I strongly suggest, purchase, reference and follow the advice contained in either Steven Raichlen's BBQ USA or a similar book with a "how-to" and basic concepts section), you'll have some very satisfied customers who believe that you are a BBQ Grill Master (even if you know that you have a lot to learn before becoming one in your own mind).

 The Basics/Fundamentals of Slow Cooking a Brisket